Beach Houses for Sale in Portugal

 The stunning Obidos Lagoon is also located close to Peniche, which is one of the best ways to spend a lovely summer’s day.
 The beach of Foz do Arelho, to the northern side of the lagoon, is particularly popular.
 Here you’ll find clear waters and can enjoy the perfect beach day.

 9. Setúbal and Sesimbra

-Tavira offers tranquility and peace and is considered one of the most authentic areas to have a beach house in the Algarve.
+Tavira, situated in the Eastern Algarve, offers tranquility and peace and is considered one of the most authentic areas to have a beach house in the Algarve.
 Most expats focus on Albufeira, Portimão, or Faro, which has allowed this former fishing village to retain its traditional charm.

-The picturesque Gilão River flows through the town.
-The white and blue facades of the houses here are very typical of this area.
-Praia do Barril can be reached by a small train or short walk.
-You also have Tavira island, with its 11-km of white sandy beach, and pristine turquoise waters for swimming.
+The picturesque Gilão River flows through the town of Tavira, and the white and blue facades of the houses are very typical of this area.
+The beautiful Praia do Barril is closeby, and you also have Tavira island, with its 11 km of white sandy beach and pristine turquoise waters, perfect for swimming.

 6. Western Algarve: Lagos and Sagres

-Further east you have Lagos.
-If you have ever looked at pictures of the Algarve, the unique and scenic rock formations that make up Lagos will definitely have featured.
+Further east, you have Lagos.
+If you have ever looked at pictures of the Algarve, the unique and scenic rock formations that makeup Lagos will definitely have featured.
 With delicious eateries, lively nightlife, and a good-sized community of expats, there is also a more relaxed atmosphere here than closer to the center of the Algarve.

 5. Costa Vicentina